Five things to consider before you buy a car.

 - The price of a used car is less than buying new and there's a car for every budget

-- The biggest drop in a car's value is during its first few years, so second-hand cars don't depreciate nearly as quickly as new ones
+- The biggest drop in a car's value is during its first few years, so second-hand cars may not depreciate nearly as quickly as new ones.

 - They can be great value for money – you may be able to get more car for your dollars when you buy used.